 List of Frequently asked Questions:

-Competitors are awarded one hundred (100) points for an eligible fish (over 20cm) and will also receive twenty (20) points per centimeter of length of each eligible fish
+Competitors are awarded one hundred (100) points for an eligible fish (25cm minimum size) and will also receive twenty (20) points per centimeter of length of each eligible fish.

-The measurement for fish will automatically be rounded up to the next complete centimeter by the scoring program - i.e.: a 22.1cm fish will score as 23cm (fish under 18.0cm are ineligible for rounding up), so please record your catch with the exact decimal point.
+The measurement for fish must be recorded to the exact decimal point, as they are automatically be rounded up to the next complete centimeter by the scoring program - i.e.: a 28.1cm fish will score as 29cm (fish under 25.0cm are ineligible for scoring and rounding up).

-If a fellow competitor or competition official determines that a competitor has negligently injured a fish, that fish will not be scored, and the competitor will be penalized the number of points attributable to a fish of minimum valid length (a -500 point penalty)
+If a fellow competitor or competition official determines that a competitor has negligently injured a fish, that fish will not be scored, and the competitor will be penalized the number of points attributable to a fish of minimum valid length (a -600 point penalty).

 Fish hooked during a competition session is eligible if it is landed not more than 5 minutes after the session ends